SAP-samples/teched2022-DA261/exercises/database_explorer/ex1/README.md

   In addition to browsing schema objects and executing SQL, the SAP HANA database explorer enables importing and exporting data with wizards, debugging SQLScript, working with multi-model data such as graph, spatial and JSON collections,  viewing trace files, and creating remote sources.
 It also offers support for data lake Relational Engine and data lake Files connections.

-In this exercise, we will launch an instance of the SAP HANA database explorer and walk through some of the features relating to databases.
+In this exercise, we will launch an instance of the SAP HANA database explorer and walk through some of the features relating to HANA bdatabase connections.

 1. From the SAP BTP Cockpit, you can choose to open the SAP HANA database explorer by clicking the **Actions** dropdown on your instance and selecting **Open in SAP HANA Database Explorer**.

     ![](images/BTPCockpit.png)

     You may be prompted to enter database login credentials at this point.
-Enter the DBADMIN user credentials which were set during the SAP HANA instance creation process.
+Enter **DBADMIN** for the user and the password that was specified in the SAP HANA instance creation wizard.

     >Note: Trial instances are shut down overnight.
 Instances can be restarted by clicking the **Manage SAP HANA Cloud** button and selecting **Start** on the dropdown menu for your instance.